-The Senior Programmer/Analyst creates and maintains computer programs, program documentation, and operating instructions, performs leadership responsibilities in the development of reusable programming routines, participates in the systems design process, and frequently assumes responsibility for projects which may include maintenance, major modifications, or development of systems.
+The Senior Programmer/Analyst provides leadership, training, and professional development to Programmer/Analysts assigned to their projects.
+The Senior Programmer/Analyst creates and maintains computer programs, program documentation, and operating instructions, performs leadership responsibilities in the development of reusable programming solutions, participates in the systems design process, and frequently assumes responsibility for project maintenance, major modifications, or development of systems.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills: Proficiency in creating and maintaining database tables and queries is required.
-Proficiency in thinking logically and creatively is required.
+Skills: Proficiency in creating and maintaining database tables, queries, and procedures is required.
+Proficiency in logical analysis and thinking creatively is required.
 The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
-Proficiency in writing program narratives and understanding coding techniques, testing strategies, and application implementation is required.
+Proficiency in understanding coding techniques, testing strategies, and application implementation is required.
 Effective verbal and written communication skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort: Extended periods of time at a microcomputer work station is required.
+Effort: Extended periods of time at a work station is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Complies with request for programming services by formulating, in conjunction with the requesting user and a systems analyst, a general plan for the request.
+1. Complies with requests for programming services by formulating, in conjunction with the requesting user and a systems analyst, a general plan for the request.

-2. Assumes responsibility for difficult programming tasks by assuming a leadership role and developing programming models.
+2. Assumes responsibility for difficult programming tasks by assuming a leadership role.

 3. Provides for the maintainability of computer programs by creating program documentation and operating instructions.

-4. Determines the best method for implementing requested changes to existing computing systems by analyzing the requested functions in terms of their effects on current programs.
+4. Consults on the best method for implementing requested changes to existing computing systems by analyzing the requested alterations in terms of their effects on current programs.

-5. Effectively resolves programming problems by conducting a thorough analysis of the problems and employing appropriate debugging techniques and aids to resolve the problems.
+5. Effectively resolves programming problems by conducting a thorough analysis of the system and employing appropriate debugging techniques.

-6. Ensures the availability of computer resources by managing disaster prevention and recovery efforts caused by events like power outages, hardware failures, etc.
+6. Ensures the availability of computer resources by contributing to disaster prevention and recovery efforts caused by events like power outages, hardware failures, etc.

 7. Promotes the development of programmers and programmer/analysts by offering assistance in coding techniques and testing methods as appropriate and by participating in training programs.

-9. Contributes to the overall success of the database management system by participating in the development of SQL queries and by providing support to users of the system.
+8. Contributes to the overall success of the database management system by participating in the development of SQL queries, tables, functions, procedures, packages, and triggers.

-11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Senior Systems Analyst.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by a Senior Systems Analyst.

-12. Contributes to the overall success of Computer Services by performing all other duties as assigned by the Senior Systems Analyst.
+11. Contributes to the overall success of Computer Services by performing all other duties as assigned by a Senior Systems Analyst.